Attribute: A configuration parameter of a resource.

 You can establish remotes to parts in different robots.
 However, Viam recommends using a client application to control interaction between robots.

 Remote UI: Uses the Web JS SDK and provides UI elements to control a robot using WebRTC.

 Robot: An organizational concept, consisting of either one part, or multiple parts working closely together to complete tasks.
 The robot represents the configuration and entry point for one or more computers (and the components they control) coupled into one logical grouping of parts that work together to complete tasks.
 A robot usually reflects a physical device, from a camera collecting images, to a wheeled rover, or an articulated arm on a factory floor.
 A robot always has a main part that receives client requests, and any number of other parts.

 A simple robot often contains a single part.
 For example, a rover has one main part with motors and a camera all attached to a board.
 However, a more sophisticated robot, like an autonomous arm, could consist of multiple parts.
 One main part receiving client application requests and relaying them to the other parts, one part with cameras for image processing, and one part for movement and actuating the arm.

 Robot Config: The complete configuration of a single robot part.
 Typically expressed in JSON.

-SDK (Software Development Kit): Viam provides an SDK to help you write client applications,and create custom implementations of viam-server to support custom components.
+SDK (Software Development Kit): Viam provides an SDK to help you write client applications, and create support for custom component types.